Barry J. Sanders

-Barry James Sanders (born April 10, 1994) is a former American football running back.
+Barry James Sanders (born April 10, 1994) is an American former football running back.
 He played college football for the Stanford Cardinal football team from 2012 to 2015 and the Oklahoma State Cowboys football team in 2016.
 He is the son of former NFL running back Barry Sanders.

 Early life

-Sanders, the son of Hall of Fame running back Barry Sanders and Aletha House, is often erroneously referred to as "Barry Sanders Jr.;" the elder Sanders has a different middle name.
+Sanders, the son of Hall of Fame running back Barry Sanders and Aletha House, is often erroneously referred to as "Barry Sanders Jr.;" the elder Sanders has no middle name.
 He graduated from Heritage Hall High School in Oklahoma City, Oklahoma.
 As a freshman in 2008, Sanders ran for 742 yards and twelve touchdowns while helping Heritage Hall to the 2008 Oklahoma 2A state title, and he was the only sophomore on the 2009 Tulsa World all-state team.